OWASP/www-policy/operational/covid-restrictions.md

 During the COVID pandemic, a cap of \$250 USD per request will be in place for expenses, and in return for a lower limit, we will only require a receipt and two leaders to approve the expense and it will be paid.
 Expenses over \$250 must be pre-approved by the Foundation.

-Other than these caps and approval criteria, the current expense policy and procedures should be followed.

 **Approval criteria:**

 * A short explanation of why this expenses is relevant to your chapter, project, or event